RheaMimiCarillo/reading-notes/401/prep-work/engineering_readings.md

 ## Things I want to know more about

-- What are some universal ways to gamify tasks?
+- What are some universal and foolproof ways to gamify tasks?